-The yacht provides items similar to a hotel room with towels, beach towels, hair dryer, soap, and basic shampoo and conditioner.
+The yacht provides items similar to a hotel room with bathroom towels, beach towels, a hair dryer, soap, and shampoo and conditioner for each bathroom.

 Sunshine is practically an everyday affair in the Caribbean.
 Winter highs are around 80 degrees and summer highs around 87 degrees, with the evenings dropping off to a comfortable 70 degrees.